 - What are some practical tricks you use to get out of writer’s block?

-- Have you ever completely abandoned a story due to writer’s block?
+- Have you ever wholly abandoned a story due to writer’s block?

 Please share your answers in the comments below.
 Sharing knowledge helps us all improve and get better!